Here are the 3 best SKS rifle scopes including:

 - Feels slightly heavy

-Primary Arms 1-6X24 SFP is one of the best affordable 30mm size low power variable optic for all types of rifles, and it goes well with the SKS.
-Using this optic on the SKS is like marrying the past to the modern firearm technology.
+Primary Arms 1-6X24 SFP is one of the best affordable 30mm size low power variable scope for SKS.
+It's lightweight, durable and affordable.

-1-6X provides the shooter 6X magnification for mid range shooting, and the shooter can quickly dial the scope back to 1X and use it like a red dot for CQB applications (Helps a lot when using a magnification dial lever).
+1-6X provides the shooter 6X magnification for mid range shooting, and the shooter can quickly dial the scope back to 1X and use it like a red dot for CQB applications.
 Even though 1X on a LPVO isn't exactly like an red dot, but it goes the job done.

 What we like the most about the 1-6X24 model is the built in ACSS reticle for very effective zeroing, holdover, and accuracy.
 Above all, the scope is made of 6063 aluminum material with black anodized finish to be field sturdy with protected turret caps.